Python-SIP/sip/doc/pyproject_toml.rst

 **abi-version**
     The minimum version number of the ABI of the :mod:`sip` module being used.
-    If only the major version number is specified then the latest minor version with that major version is used.
-By the default the very latest version is used.
+    If only the major version number is specified then the minor version defaults to 0.
+By the default the latest major version is used.

 **api-dir**
     The value is the name of a the directory in which a QScintilla :file:`.api`